Entropy, Ultralimits and the Poisson boundary: Introduction

-In fact, we can compute \(I_{\lambda}(F_d)\) for any \(\lambda\) symmetric supported on the free generators and their inverses: \begin{thmx}[See Theorem \ref{Theorem entropy for F action on F}] Let \(\lambda\) be a symmetric measure supported on the free generators and their inverses.
+\end{thmx} In fact, we can compute \(I_{\lambda}(F_d)\) for any measure \(\lambda\) which is symmetric and supported on the free generators and their inverses: \begin{thmx}[See Theorem \ref{Theorem entropy for F action on F}] Let \(\lambda\) be a symmetric measure on \(F_d\) supported on the free generators and their inverses.
 Then there is a symmetric measure \(\mu\), generally different from \(\lambda\), supported on the generators and their inverses, with:

 where \(\nu_{\mu}\) is the the harmonic (hitting, stationary) measure for the \(\mu\)-random walk on the standard topological boundary of \(\partial F_d\). \end{thmx} An explicit formula for the measure \(\nu_{\mu}\) and a complete description of the correspondence \(\lambda\mapsto\mu\) are given in subsections \ref{subsection The Boundary of the Free group and harmonic measures} and \ref{subsection Measures on the boundary minimizing in their measure class} respectively. \(\)\\ More generally, one can use the well known information theoretic generalization \(f\)-divergence in place of the \(KL\)-divergence.
 Namely, we introduce